shoebkhan09/cred-manager/app/README.md

 If a user has locked out for any reason (e.g. lost devices), you can reset his preferred method by deleting the `???` attribute from the user's entry in LDAP.
 This way, next time he/she enters, **password** will be his new preference and he won't be asked to present additional credentials.

-## When accessing the application I get no more than a small error message on the top left of the screen
+## The error "Unauthorized access" is shown when accessing the application

-This can be caused by an unathorized access attempt (e.g. users requesting URLs without ever have logged in).
+This is caused by an unathorized access attempt (e.g. users requesting URLs without ever have logged in).

+## "An error occurred during authorization step" is shown when accessing the application

+This is shown when there is no possible to initiate a "conversation" with the authorization server.
+Check OXD Server is up and running.
+Also check oxd settings are properly configured.

+## A small error message on the top left of the screen is shown when accessing the application

-Another source of the problem can be an interruption in the steps of authentication when second factor is used and this may cause the session to have an inconsistent state: close all browser tabs related to cred-manager and oxAuth, then clean your cookies (for instance by doing Ctrl+Shift+supr), and try accessing the (root) URL of the application again.
+The source of the problem can be an interruption in the steps of authentication when second factor is used and this may cause the session to end up in an inconsistent state: close all browser tabs related to cred-manager and oxAuth, then clean your cookies (for instance by doing Ctrl+Shift+supr), and try accessing the (root) URL of the application again.